aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getHasTextQualifier() {#getHasTextQualifier--}

+<b>@deprecated.</b> Please use the 'hasTextQualifier' property instead.
 Whether there is text qualifier for cell value.
 Default is true.

 ```javascript
 getHasTextQualifier() : boolean;